David Fishof: Tour Producer

+After parting ways with Ringo Starr in 2003, Fishof largely turned his focus away from tour producing to focus on new ventures in entertainment.

 Rock 'n' Roll Fantasy Camp

 During a 1989 tour with Ringo's All-Starr Band, Joe Walsh and Levon Helm played a practical joke on Fishof by pretending to get into a fight with knives.
 After it was revealed to be a prank, Fishof saw how much fun these musicians were having together, and began thinking about how to bring this experience to the public.
-In 1997, he traded in life as a tour producer to start Rock 'n' Roll Fantasy Camp, which allows people from all walks of life to jam with their musical heroes.
+In 1997, he launched the first Rock 'n Roll Fantasy Camp, which allows people from all walks of life to jam with their musical heroes.